Jammersplit/Randy.js/README.md

 Index    0     1    2       numberOfSlices-1
 ```

 `numberOfSlices` should be a positive integer.
-Float values will be rounded to the next lowest integer.
+Float values will be rounded down.
 If `numberOfSlices` is `1` (default), the function will return an array with a single value of `sumOfSlices`.
 If `numberOfSlices` is anything below `1`, the function will return an empty array.

 `sumOfSlices` should be a non-negative number.
 Negative values will be inverted.
 Default value is `1`.
 A sum of `0` will lead to all values in the returned array being `0`.